2023–24 Nemzeti Bajnokság I (women's handball)

 The 2023–24 Nemzeti Bajnokság I (known as the K&H női kézilabda liga for sponsorship reasons) was the 73rd season of the Nemzeti Bajnokság I, the top women's handball league in Hungary.
-A total of fourteen teams contest this season's league, which began on 30 August 2023 and will conclude in 26 May 2024.
+A total of fourteen teams contest this season's league, which began on 30 August 2023 and will conclude on 26 May 2024.

 FTC-Rail Cargo Hungária won their fifteenth title.